 A prosecution will usually take place unless there are public interest factors against prosecution which outweigh those in favour.
 The decision by the police to administer a caution will ordinarily be made in conjunction with the CPS.

 A caution is unlikely to be a suitable method of disposal in cases where indecent images of children are found on the suspect's device.
 Similarly, conditional cautions may be considered but are unlikely to be a suitable method of disposal.

 It is always my aim to get you the best possible result, if a caution is realistically achievable I will make targeted representations to the Police and Prosecution services, backed up by expert reports, references and any other evidence that may be persuasive.
-I will always try to avoid a court hearing and conviction whenever possible, contact me or email me email@example.com for further advice.
+I will always try to avoid a court hearing and conviction whenever possible, book an appointment or contact me for further advice.